Jerry23011/VirusTotal-macOS/README.md

 brew install marsanne/cask/virustotal
 ```
 ## Features
-- Uploade files and URLs to VirusTotal
+- Upload files and URLs to VirusTotal
 - View Analysis Report on VirusTotal
-- View Analysis Report in app
+- View the Analysis Report in app
 - Check API quota
 - Remove tracking query in URL
 - System Service support for both URLs and files
-- Drop URL on app icon to scan
+- Drop an URL on the app icon to scan
-- Drop file in app to scan
+- Drop a file in app to scan
 - View Scan History
 - Mini mode that swiftly opens VT website after uploads
 - Super light, the app is < 15MB